truenas/middleware/docs/userguide/index.rst

 to prevent an unauthorized user from using an upgrade procedure to gain access to the data on the encrypted disks.
 After the upgrade, the locked volumes will be unavailable until they are unlocked with the passphrase and recovery key.

-To unlock the volume, go to Storage → Volumes → View Volumes and highlight the locked volume.
-As seen in Figure 2.7f, clicking the "Unlock" icon will prompt for the passphrase or recovery key.
+To unlock the volume, go to :menuselection:`Storage --> Volumes --> View Volumes` and highlight the locked volume.
+As seen in Figure 2.7f, clicking the
+"Unlock" icon will prompt for the passphrase or recovery key.
 You can also select which services to start when the volume is unlocked.

 **Figure 2.7f: Unlocking an Encrypted Volume**